rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.2.0.txt

 - store passwords as hashes
 - allow server properties to be configured in the RabbitMQ config file
 - SSL connections are listed as such by rabbitmqctl
+- simplify permission configuration by removing the client permission scope
+- improved throughput of basic.publish by up to 13%
 - removed support for basic.recover with requeue=false

 java client